blazej-bucha/charm/docs/src/introduction.rst

 * Supports the Gauss--Legendre and Driscoll--Healy quadratures.

+* Implements spectral gravity forward modelling of band-limited topographic masses with an arbitrary integration radius and 3D density. [#f1]_

-* Integrates solid spherical harmonic expansions (e.g., of the gravitational potential) on band-limited irregular surfaces (e.g., on the Earth's surface). [#f1]_
+* Evaluates integrals of solid spherical harmonic expansions (e.g., of the gravitational potential) on band-limited irregular surfaces (e.g., on the Earth's surface). [#f1]_

 * Computes Fourier coefficients of fully-normalized associated Legendre functions of the first kind up to ultra-high harmonic degrees.